A Cautionary Tale About Company Names and Branding

 Each answer we got was better than the last.
 Band of Coders was a WWII secret group that cracked secret code.
 Band of Coders were guns for hire, a Robin Hood-esque group that solves problems by banding together.

 We were pleasantly surprised by the results of our low-tech and cost-free testing.
 Band of Coders captured who we were and what we did as well as the culture we were trying to create within the company.

 We bid ClearSpace good-bye and have been Band of Coders ever since.
 We build product from scratch and fill in tech gaps on customer teams.
-We solve problems, provide clarity, and help focus customer’s thinking.
-We don’t clear out garages and attics, and no one asks if we do!
+We solve problems, provide clarity and help focus your thinking.
+We don’t clear out garages and attics and no one asks if we do!

 If you are tasked with naming a company, consider the valuable lessons we learned by taking a road less travelled: